Selling a car with a lien

 This information will help you determine how much you need to sell the car for to fully repay the debt.
 This step is also important because the loan payoff amount may differ from the outstanding balance on your loan statement.
 There may even be early payoff fees that increase the final cost of your loan.

-You’ll also want to ask the lienholder about other stipulations associated with selling the vehicle.
-These might include the proper steps to transfer the title of the car to a new owner if you’re selling the vehicle to a private owner and not a dealership.
+You’ll also want to ask the lienholder about other stipulations regarding selling the vehicle.
+These might include the proper steps to transfer the car’s title to a new owner if you’re selling the vehicle to a private owner and not a dealership.

 You should be able to get quotes from dealerships on what they would pay for your car.
 Most trade-ins have liens, so it shouldn’t impact your car’s overall value.

-You can increase the value of your vehicle before trading it in or selling it.
-If your current car value is less than the payoff amount, hold off on a sale if you can.
+If your current car value is less than the payoff amount, hold off on a sale if possible.
 Otherwise, you may work through the hassle of selling a car with a lien and still owe money to your lender after.

 A dealership will likely be the simplest option when your car still has a lien.
 However, a private buyer may offer more for your car — although the process will be more complex.